 I remember an especially hard year as a leader.
 It was so bad several members of our staff had told me where I was letting them down.
 So much for having an “open door policy”.
 The next year I closed the door. 🙂

 Not really, but this was a year where staff members said to me, “I have a problem with you.”
 They may not have used those exact words, but the point was clear – I can be an idiot at times.
 There were significant areas where I needed to improve.
-Thankfully I haven’t had many of those years, but I’m glad now I had the ones I have, because they have taught me a lot about my leadership.
+Thankfully, I haven’t had many of those years, but I’m glad now I had the ones I have, because they have taught me a lot about my leadership.

 There is room for improvement with any leader and maturing leaders welcome instruction from the people they are trying to lead.

-I realize some would question me for allowing such correction, but most of the time when I’ve been corrected by someone I’m supposed to lead, I deserved it.
-Plus, anytime an associate is brave enough to rebuke an employer, you can be assured he or she is either:
+Most of the time when I’ve been corrected by someone I’m supposed to lead, I deserved it.
+Plus, anytime someone on a team is brave enough to rebuke their leader, you can be assured he or she is either:

 - Desperate and willing to do anything.